Milton Sipalo: Second surviving victim

-Arrest and Death
+Arrest and death

-After the attack of the second surviving victim, police were commanded to confront any soldier loitering at bus and railway stations.
+After the attack of the second surviving victim, the police were commanded to confront any soldier loitering at bus and railway stations.
 On 16 September, the second survivor, accompanied by a detective, went back to the bus station she was lured from to see if her attacker was there.
 She was soon greeted by Sipalo, who said, "I happen to have seen you somewhere!"
-The woman said that she never met him before and that she had recently arrived from Chingola.
+The woman said that she had never met him before and that she had recently arrived from Chingola.
 Sipalo then asked her to accompany him to a guest house, where he would book a room for her.
 She then saw Sipalo wearing her wristwatch that had been stolen from her during her attack.
 The woman subsequently alerted nearby police officers, who arrested Sipalo.

-One day later, police searched his home and found items belonging to several of his victims.
+One day later, the police searched his home and found items belonging to several of his victims.
 When confronted about the discovery, Sipalo falsely claimed the items were from a woman he fell in love with.
-However, he said that he no longer loved the woman after finding out that she had an operation on her abdomen.
-The supposed woman took her child to the hospital, but left behind her luggage.
+However, he said that he no longer loved the woman after finding out that she had had an operation on her abdomen.
+The supposed woman took her child to the hospital but left behind her luggage.

 Three witnesses, including the two survivors, identified Sipalo as the strangler.
-When told this by police, he said, "if they can pick me from the line of others, then I am the one who tried to kill them."
+When told this by the police, he said, "If they can pick me from the line of others, then I am the one who tried to kill them."
 That afternoon, Sipalo led officers to locations where he had murdered his victims.
 He also stated that he had an accomplice, a Lance Corporal.
 However, the Corporal denied the accusations, and police found no evidence linking him to the murders, so he was released.

-On 18 September 1980, while being transferred to an interrogation in the Lusaka Central Police Station, Sipalo escaped the hands of the officers escorting and fled to the roof of the building, still in his handcuffs.
+On 18 September 1980, while being transferred to an interrogation in the Lusaka Central Police Station, Sipalo escaped the hands of the officers escorting him and fled to the roof of the building, still handcuffed.
 Despite pleas from the police and fire brigade, Sipalo jumped off the roof in front of a crowd of people, killing himself.